 - To develop an appreciation of the control of infectious diseases

-- To understand the goals and applications of quarantine procedures.
+- To understand the goals and applications of quarantine procedures

 - To develop a perspective on basic animal facility management: barrier and containment corridor concepts, cost issues, etc.

-Candidates interested in our externships, please fill out this form.
+Applicants interested in our externships, please fill out this form.